MODERN PHILOSOPHY

 3. Mathematics

-V. Freedom, morality, self, God - these are not given by experience, but that doesn't mean that they aren't there in the noumenal world.
+V. Now we can get back Freedom, morality, self, God - these are not given by experience, but that doesn't mean that they aren't there in the noumenal world.

-C. Fichte's response -- But your claims about causation are inherently contradictory; the claim that data comes in and is structured is a causal explanation, but you have said that causality is only on phenomenal level.
+D. Fichte's response -- But your claims about causation are inherently contradictory; the claim that data comes in from the noumenal world and is structured by the mind is a causal explanation, but you have said that causality "exists" only in the phenomenal world.

 Kant: Ethics